-These photos were taken from my yard near the bird feeder.
-I used a tripod to stabilize my camera and lens for sharp, clear shots.
+All of these photos were taken from my yard near the feeder.
+I used a tripod to keep everything steady and sharp.

 - Camera: Canon EOS-1D Mark III